People Explain How They Outsmarted Someone To Teach Them A Lesson

 ‘Battalion 3, on the double,’ I said calmly into his face.
 My guys heard me and we switched to a faster pace.

 Battalion 1 switched too.
 Their steps now sounded like rain.
 The major looked towards us already.
 The other corporal still stared at me.
 Tension grew.
 The soldiers stared at each other.
 Pancakes, man!
-It’s about the bloody pancakes!
+It’s about the b****y pancakes!

 I let Battalion 1 bypass us a bit, and then: ‘Battalion 3, run for it!’
 I still needn’t say it loudly as I only had six men.
 We run!

+Battalion 1 saw us running and immediately broke formation to race us.
 They lost all discipline and rushed towards the mess as an uncontrolled mob.
 Some even yelled ‘Hoorah!’ as if they were storming the enemy.

 And suddenly I said: ‘Battalion 3, halt, and into formation!’
 In a split second Battalion 3 was a tight and neat little formation again.
 But Battalion 1 has already lost all control and poured down the road in a very, very unmilitary way…

 … until they were stopped by the loudest and angriest yelling I’ve ever heard in the army, and I seriously don’t understand how the major did not explode shouting this badly.
+‘Battalion 1 HAAALT!
+WHAT THE HECK ARE YOU THINKING!
+WHO IS IN CHARGE?!
+YOU’LL ALL GO TO JAIL RIGHT AWAY!
+WHAT ARE YOU, THE RUSSIAN REVOLUTION STORMING THE TZAR’S PALACE?!’

-Battalion 1 got no pancakes, but the longest speech of discipline they’ve ever heard and a week of particularly menial jobs throughout the base, without their weekend leave.
-As we passed them, the major took time to point at us marching in a perfect formation with me stiffly saluting him, and lecture them about how we can keep a nice formation, as expected from soldiers, unlike the untrained, lowlife mob they are, the shame of our military, apes from the bloody jungle, etc.
+As we passed them, the major took time to point at us marching in a perfect formation with me stiffly saluting him, and lecture them about how we can keep a nice formation, as expected from soldiers, unlike the untrained, lowlife mob they are, the shame of our military, apes from the b****y jungle, etc.

-Half an hour later we were marching back, our bellies full of pancakes, and a few trays in our hands as well.
 We took all of them, even if we could never eat that many.
 They were still standing in attention in front of the major’s room.
 I think their stares towards us violated the Geneva Convention.”

 28. A Petty Fight Over Some Wrapping Paper